Visit The River Thames And See Why Millions Of People Make It Their First Port Of Call While Visiting London

 - Looking for a great day out in London, a visit to the River Thames is a must.

 - Explore the River Thames with River Thames Cruise Companies

 The River Thames is perhaps one of London’s most iconic and well-known attractions and is well worth making the effort to see when visiting London.
 The best way to enjoy the experience is through a River Thames cruise.
 With so much to see and do in the areas on and around the River Thames and easy transport links from most central London hotels there is plenty going on to keep you entertained.

-At 336km or 215 miles long the River Thames in the longest river in England and the UK’s second longest river flowing from its source in the Cotswolds through major cities like London before entering the Thames Estuary near Southend-on-Sea.
-No matter where your hotel accomodation in London is situated you will be within easy reach of the river and the life that bustles on its banks.
+At 336km or 215 miles long the River Thames is the longest river in England and the UK’s second longest river flowing from its source in the Cotswolds through major cities like London before entering the Thames Estuary near Southend-on-Sea.
+No matter where your hotel in London is situated you will be within easy reach of the river and the life that bustles on its banks.

 For centuries the river has supported human habitation and industry and has taken its place amongst some of London’s most famous historical attractions as a location of rich cultural and historical significance.
 In most cases Londoners will argue that everything London is and was, has all been thanks to the River Thames as the major transport route and life of the city.

 Recent years have seen leisure and recreation activities becoming more popular on the river and there are now numerous companies providing boating trips and experiences along the Thames.
 Alongside a series of sporting and pleasure activities on the river, the river banks are now full of restaurants and bars for a nice relaxing drink and meal before heading back to your hotel accomodation.

 Vist The River Thames For A Great Day Out